Blog post

 • Supporting SAML request signing and assertion encryption

-9. Project Move moved to Community Edition
+9. Project Move moved to Community Build

-The Enterprise and Data Center Editions of SonarQube allow users to export and import projects so that they can be moved from one instance to another – we call this Project Move and it is particularly useful when organizations are consolidating many SonarQube instances.
+The Enterprise and Data Center Editions of SonarQube Server allow users to export and import projects so that they can be moved from one instance to another – we call this Project Move and it is particularly useful when organizations are consolidating many SonarQube Server instances.

-Previously, this required that the source and target SonarQube instances were running the same version and edition.
+Previously, this required that the source and target SonarQube Server instances were running the same version and edition.
 The edition requirement complicated consolidating many Community/Developer Editions into an Enterprise Edition (or higher) because any Community/Developer Edition instances would need to first be upgraded to Enterprise Edition with a temporary license key.

 Project Import remains a feature of Enterprise and Data Center Edition.